eclipse-archived/kiso/docs/website/content/2. Concepts/essentials.md

  *      DISABLED -> DISCONNECTED [label="BSP_Template_Disconnect()"]
  *  }
  * @enddot

  * @file

  */
  *
 ~~~~

-Rename the guarding macro according to your header file name and include "BCDS_HAL.h"
+Rename the guarding macro according to your header file name and include "Kiso_HAL.h"
 ~~~~
-#ifndef BCDS_BSP_Template_H_
+#ifndef KISO_BSP_Template_H_
-#define BCDS_BSP_Template_H_
+#define KISO_BSP_Template_H_
-#include "BCDS_HAL.h"
+#include "Kiso_HAL.h"
 ~~~~

-The feature switch will prevent the compiler from accessing the function declarations if the feature has not been enabled in your configuration file BCDS_HALConfig.h.
+The feature switch will prevent the compiler from accessing the function declarations if the feature has not been enabled in your configuration file Kiso_HALConfig.h.
 This is particulary useful if in your project you have included this file and referred to its functions but you still do not have the implementation of the functions, What will happen if this feature switch does not exist is that the compiler will not complain, only at link time you will get an error. you can Imagine 30 minutes of compilation time wasted because of this feature switch.

 ~~~~
 /* Code is only effective if feature is enabled in configuration */
-#if BCDS_FEATURE_BSP_TEMPLATE
+#if KISO_FEATURE_BSP_TEMPLATE
 ~~~~